memfault/interrupt/_drafts/cortex-m-breakpoints.md

 Breaking it down:

-- a [`s` packet](https://sourceware.org/gdb/current/onlinedocs/gdb/Packets.html#index-s-packet) is sent to indicate that the debugger is requesting a single step
+- an [`s` packet](https://sourceware.org/gdb/current/onlinedocs/gdb/Packets.html#index-s-packet) is sent to indicate that the debugger is requesting a single step
 - The MCU generates a debug event and gdb receives a halt signal again (`T05hwbreak` packet).
 - Our breakpoint on `dummy_function_1` is re-installed (`$Z0,240,2`).
 - The continuation we requested in the first place is issued with the [`c` packet](https://sourceware.org/gdb/current/onlinedocs/gdb/Packets.html#index-c-packet).

-Thinking about this, it starts to makes sense.
+Thinking about this, it starts to make sense.
 If GDB hadn't removed the breakpoint, the breakpoint we had set would repeatedly fire.
-By single stepping over the instruction while breakpoints are disabled we can get past the instruction which caused the breakpoint and re-enable all the breakpoints before we miss any new ones.
+By single-stepping over the instruction while breakpoints are disabled we can get past the instruction which caused the breakpoint and re-enable all the breakpoints before we miss any new ones.

-The other advantage about removing and adding back breakpoints anytime the system is halted is it reduces the probability of the debugger getting killed and leaving the system in a state where breakpoints are left installed.
+The other advantage of removing and adding back breakpoints anytime the system is halted is it reduces the probability of the debugger getting killed and leaving the system in a state where breakpoints are left installed.

 > Fun Fact: GDB doesn't send the `s` packet for single-stepping on all targets.
 Some (such as arm-elf-linux-\*) use "software single stepping" where GDB will determine the next instruction itself and install a hardware breakpoint at that location.
 This can be useful if native single stepping is not supported.
 You can check if this mode is in use by dumping the gdb-specific arch information, `maintenance print architecture`, and looking to see if `gdbarch_software_single_step_p` is not a NULL pointer.